auphonic/auphonic-api-examples/README.rst

 --------

 Subfolders in the repository represent programming languages with various examples.
-For example: python, shell, etc.
+For example: python, shell, ...

 Additional examples and pull requests are very welcome!